 Our clients rely on our expertise for pricing and planning their events.
 When it comes to the costs of catering though, everyone’s an expert.
-Right?
-From the Food Network and foodie culture and each person’s experience planning theirs or their friend’s wedding, we all think we know best.
+From the Food Network and foodie culture to each person’s experience planning their own or their friend’s wedding, we all think we know best.
 At the very least, many businesses come with strong opinions about what food SHOULD cost and their own ideas about where they can save money.
-To disabuse you of your preconceived notions, enter the savvy folks at Portland-based caterers Vibrant Table.
-Here are some of my favorite catering misconceptions that they do an excellent job of explaining:
+To disabuse you of any preconceived notions, enter the savvy folks at Portland-based caterers Vibrant Table.
+Here are some of our favorite catering misconceptions that they do an excellent job of explaining:

 CATERING SHOULD COST THE SAME AS RESTAURANT FOOD

-Restaurants “ambiance, equipment needs, menu and staffing are preset and limited by the seating capacity of their establishment.
-Plus, because the same menu is served over several days, restaurants can also lower food costs by ordering for extended periods of time.”
+A restaurant’s “ambiance, equipment needs, menu, and staffing are preset and limited by the seating capacity of their establishment.
+Because the same menu is served over several days, restaurants can also lower food costs by ordering for extended periods of time.”